 Many of our students have already been identified as having a SEN by their referring schools.
 Other needs are diagnosed whilst pupils are at Archway.

 Our protocol for identifying SEN is that all pupils are given Baseline tests on arrival.
 Some difficulties (such as Reading ability) are identified during these tests.
 Other needs (such as processing difficulties) may be highlighted by our staff.
 Any member of staff can submit an SEN “cause for concern” through the SENCO.
-THE SENCO and SEN team will then carry out tests or observations to determine the category of need and advise on what type of support is needed.
+THE SENCO will then carry out tests or observations to determine the category of need and advise on what type of support is needed.